luckyjd/migrate_order_ticket/README.md

 ### Data Gaps:
 - The source data might lack direct mappings for `created` and `completed` timestamps in the Order table, requiring assumptions or default values.
 At this script, it is assumed to use the current time `datetime.now().strftime('%Y-%m-%d %H:%M:%S+0000')`.
+- Mapping `country` in source_order to `country_code` (choices=[HK, MO, CN])
+- Do not have source_events, so generate new UUID for event.
+Need to ensure consistency in UUID assignment, especially for linking orders to events and tickets to orders.
+- `utc_timestamp` convert to datetime format.

 ### Schema Limitations:
 - The presence of an `address3` field in the source which doesn't exist in the target schema, so suggests combining `address2` and `address3` or using one over the other.